mabel-dev/opteryx/docs/SQL Reference/Working with SQL/50 Relation Constructors.md

 Intervals are defined quantifying one or more periods which make up the interval, supported periods and their notation are:

+Recognized interval parts for the `GENERATE_SERIES` function are:

 Period  | Symbol
 ------- | -----:
 Years   | y